carissalow/rapids/docs/datastreams/fitbitjson-mysql.md

             All columns except `DEVICE_ID` are parsed from `JSON_FITBIT_COLUMN`. `JSON_FITBIT_COLUMN` is a string column containing the JSON objects returned by Fitbit's API.
 See an example of the raw data RAPIDS expects for this data stream:

-            ???
-"Example of the raw data RAPIDS expects for this data stream"
+            ??? example "Example of the raw data RAPIDS expects for this data stream"

                 |device_id                                |fitbit_data                                               |
                 |---------------------------------------- |--------------------------------------------------------- |